 December 1993- first period, on Christmas Day!
 13 years old.

 Throughout my school years I had very heavy periods, often doubling up towels and tampons and almost always leaking onto my clothes.
 I thought this was normal.
-I remember in one of those health classes that only the girls had that the lady giving the course told us we would only lose about an egg cup’s worth of blood each month, and I thought what a silly cow that’s not right.
+I remember in one of those health classes that only the girls had that the lady giving the talk told us we would only lose about an egg cup’s worth of blood each month, and I thought what a silly cow that’s not right.
 I never sought help or questioned my own experience as not the same as everyone else.

 I was an overweight, asthmatic, tired, hairy and greasy teen.
 I had terrible mood swings and hysterical episodes.